vpp-dev/vpp-release-notes/README.md

 @page release_notes_2610 Release notes for VPP 26.10

-More than 329 commits since the previous release, including 129 fixes.
+More than 331 commits since the previous release, including 130 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Mon Aug 10 03:17:03 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Tue Aug 11 03:09:08 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER